Durss/Twitchat/PUBLIC_API.md

 	/**
 	 * Action to perform
 	 */
-	action: "ADD"|"DEL"|"SET";
+	action: "ADD" | "DEL" | "SET";
 	/**
 	 * Value to add to the counter.
 	 * Typed as string cause it can be an arithmetic expression or
 	 * it can contain placeholders
 	 */
 	value: string;
-}
+};
 ```

 </details>

 #### SET_EMERGENCY_MODE

 Enable/disable/toggle emergency mode
 Either give an object with "enabled" boolean to force a specific
 state, or don't give any parameter to toggle current state

 <details>
 <summary>JSON parameters</summary>